LAX - KOA

 The average price of all round-trip flights from Los Angeles to Kailua-Kona clicked on KAYAK for each day over the last 12 months.

 When flying from Los Angeles to Kailua-Kona, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Mondays and the most expensive ones on Tuesdays.
+For your return to Los Angeles, you’ll find the best rates on Thursdays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from Los Angeles to Kailua-Kona?